erikrose/peep/README.rst

 Version History
 ===============

+master
+  * Copy the operative portion of the MIT license into peep.py so embedding it doesn't break the license.
+  * Fix flake8 linter warnings.

 2.2
   * Add progress indication while downloading.
 Used with pip 6.0 and above, we show a nice progress bar.
 Before that, we just mention the packages as we